-[For questions about school-provided tutoring programs, contact the student's teacher and see policies EC and EHBC.]
-See Standardized Testing for information regarding required accelerated instruction after a student fails to perform satisfactorily on certain state-mandated tests.]
+[For questions about school-provided tutoring programs, contact the student's teacher and see policies EC and EHBC.
+See Standardized Testing on page 102 for information regarding required accelerated instruction after a student fails to perform satisfactorily on certain state-mandated tests.]